Responding to queries

 Like everything else in life, some requests work out and others don’t.
 We’re happy to let you know the fate of your request either way, and we have some details about each scenario below.

-For queries, you receive one response with two parts: the HTTP status code from Redox and the results of your query from the endpoint.
+For queries, you receive one response with two parts: The HTTP status code from Redox and the results of your query from the destination system.

 There are three scenarios for synchronous responses.